Endangered Amur Tiger Dies After Artificial Insemination Procedure At Cheyenne Mountain Zoo: 'Life Ended Too Soon'

 COLORADO SPRINGS, Colo.
 (CBS4) – Officials with the Cheyenne Mountain Zoo announced that an endangered Amur tiger died after an artificial insemination procedure last week.
 Officials said the death of the 9-year-old female named Savelii is “deeply sad.”

-“Natural breeding for tigers can be precarious, because the breeding behaviors are often aggressive, including the male biting the back of the female’s neck,” Chastain explained. “[W]e decided on artificial insemination as the safest way to safeguard this amazing species of Amur tiger from extinction.”
+“Natural breeding for tigers can be precarious, because the breeding behaviors are often aggressive,” Chastain explained. “(We) decided on artificial insemination as the safest way to safeguard this amazing species of Amur tiger from extinction.”

 “Much hope hinged on the outcome of this procedure,” Chastain stated.

-“Due to the global importance of this procedure, seven veterinarians were on hand for the procedure, as well as reproductive biologists, and representatives from three AZA-accredited zoos and one university,” Chastain said.READ MORE: People Take The Plunge At Wash Park To Benefit Special Olympics Colorado
+“Due to the global importance of this procedure, seven veterinarians were on hand for the procedure, as well as reproductive biologists, and representatives from three AZA-accredited zoos and one university,” Chastain said.READ MORE: Aurora City Council Votes To Keep Harold Johnson On Civil Service Commission

 In an emotional letter, Chastain said that all animal deaths have a profound impact on the keepers who care for them, but said a “death like Savelii’s can be more soul-shaking than others, which are often preceded by illness, chronic medical issues or advanced age.”